 - Enhances recovery

-Let’s take a look at what research tells us about using foam rollers.
+Let’s look at what research tells us about using foam rollers.

-Research looking at the benefits of foam rollers
+Research looking at the benefits of foam rolling

-In one study, researchers (Pearcey et al., 2014) looked at the benefits of using foam rollers after a strength training workout.
+In one study, researchers (Pearcey et al., 2015) looked at the benefits of using foam rollers after a strength training workout.
 During the study participants completed 10 sets of 10 back squats, on two separate occasions — one with and one without foam rolling.
-With the foam rolling lasting 20minutes, and completed immediately, 24 and 48hours after completing the back squats.

-Foam Rolling reduces DOMS, improves power, sprint performance and strength endurance
+Foam Rolling reduces DOMS, improved power, sprint performance and strength endurance

-Foam rolling was found to have a positive effect on quadriceps tenderness, sprint time, power, and strength endurance.
+They found foam rolling to have a positive effect on quadriceps tenderness, sprint time, power, and strength endurance.
 From this, the researchers concluded that foam rolling was effective for reducing DOMS and protecting against reduced dynamic performance.

 So, not only did foam rolling reduce muscle tenderness, it also had a positive effect on sprint performance, power and strength endurance.

-In a separate study, researchers (Macdonald et al., 2014) found that using a foam roller after exercise reduced muscle soreness improved vertical jump height, muscle activation, and range of motion.
+In a separate study, researchers (Macdonald et al., 2014) found that foam rollers reduced muscle soreness, improved vertical jump height, muscle activation, and range of motion.

 What to take from the foam roller research